Continuing on from my post about "The best time to start is now", I'm going to expand on the concept with the KISS principle.

 So like the readers mentioned above, if you have a money problem, hack at it one at a time.
 If you have analysis paralysis (as I often do), if the choices will achieve close to the same result, dive into one option.
 The key, I believe, is to do something and to keep it as simple as possible.

-photo credit: kartik_mistryIf you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+photo credit: kartik_mistryIf you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).